iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11/report.md

 > Pretty good app, tons of info would have given it a 5 star if it had downloadable prepping lists.
 It doea have check lists in the app, but no way to download<br> :date: __2020-03-14 03:01:50__

 > Very helpful.
 Easy to use.<br> :date: __2020-02-09 14:55:41__

-> Very helpful getting things together after a disaster is hard to do .this app helps keep it organized and leaves a easy trail to keep your affairs on the right track.<br> :date: __2020-01-03 13:20:22__